How Southport Makes the Big Calls

 Charlie explains why they got a liquor license and how they keep it simple.
 Cashless sales mean less work for the treasurer.

 Before any big spend, Southport does the maths.
-Charlie explains how they run a cost-benefit analysis and take it to the committee before committing.
+They run a formal cost-benefit analysis and take it to the committee before committing.
+That discipline means fewer surprises and more confidence that spending will deliver results.

 💡